Ashutosh-PMishra/Python-Turtle-Tricks/README.md

 # Python-Turtle-Tricks
-An Amazing Repository which comprises of many different Python Turtle Module Tricks and Videos.
+An Amazing 4 Video Repository which comprises of many different Python Turtle Module Tricks and Videos.
 ## Here is the video Link for all the Built-in Data Types

 * [Click Here to view → 3Dimage](https://youtu.be/UrCDw33NQSs)